Election security: Legislation and policy best practices

-Role of white hat hackers
+Cybersecurity research and findings

+Voting Village at DEFCON

-The "white hat" hacker community has also been involved in the public debate.
-From July 27–30, 2017, DEFCON – the world's largest, longest running and best-known hacker conference – hosted a “Voting Machine Hacking Village” at its annual conference in Las Vegas, Nevada to highlight election security vulnerabilities.
+From July 27–30, 2017, DEFCON – the world's largest, longest running and best-known hacker conference – hosted a "Voting Machine Hacking Village" at its annual conference in Las Vegas, Nevada to highlight election security vulnerabilities.
 The event featured 25 different pieces of voting equipment used in federal, state and local U.S. elections and made them available to white-hat hackers and IT researchers for the purpose of education, experimentation, and to demonstrate the cyber vulnerabilities of such equipment.
 During the 3-day event, thousands of hackers, media and elected officials witnessed the hacking of every piece of equipment, with the first machine to be compromised in under 90 minutes.
 One voting machine was hacked remotely and was configured to play Rick Astley's song "Never Gonna Give You Up."
 Additional findings of the Voting Village were published in a report issued by DEFCON in October 2017.

 The "Voting Village" was brought back for a second year at DEF CON, which was held in Las Vegas, August 9–12, 2018.
 The 2018 event dramatically expanded its inquiries to include more of the election environment, from voter registration records to election night reporting and many more of the humans and machines in the middle.
 DEF CON 2018 also featured a greater variety of voting machines, election officials, equipment, election system processes, and election night reporting.
 Voting Village participants consisted of hackers, IT and security professionals, journalists, lawyers, academics, and local, state and federal government leaders.
 A full report was issued on the 2018 Village Findings at a press conference in Washington, DC, held on September 27, 2018.

+At the 2024 Voting Village, hackers discovered pages of flaws in voting machines used in the United States, and expressed frustration with the slow pace of implementation by vendors.
+Harri Hursti who cofounded the effort warned that nation states like China and Russia likely know about all these flaws and have teams working on this 24/7.

+Other Researcher Discoveries

+In 2024, cybersecurity researcher Jason Parker discovered a vulnerability in Georgia’s voter cancellation portal that allowed users to bypass the requirement for a driver’s license number, enabling the submission of voter registration cancellations with minimal, publicly available information.
+The discovery drew attention to weaknesses in the system and the importance of continued efforts to secure election infrastructure.